FAQ

 How long does it take to get a law degree?

 St. Francis is designed for, and serves, busy adults who want or need to study part time.
-St. Francis awards graduates a JD degree after just four years of rigorous part-time study.
+St. Francis awards its graduates a JD degree in as little as four years of rigorous part-time study.
 The four-year program allows students to continue working in their current careers while they study law.
-St. Francis requires 130 quarter credits of instruction in the essential courses taught at all law schools, including torts, contracts, criminal law, constitutional law, property law, civil procedure, evidence, business associations, community property, trusts, wills, and remedies, electives, and practical skills.
+St. Francis requires 133 quarter credits of instruction in the essential courses taught at all law schools, including torts, contracts, criminal law, constitutional law, property law, civil procedure, evidence, business associations, community property, trusts, wills, and remedies, electives, and practical skills.

-We offer more than a dozen elective courses to round out a student’s law school career.
+We offer several elective courses to round out a student’s law school career.
 Electives are offered in disciplines such as administrative law, litigation skills like discovery, contract drafting, alternative dispute resolution, and employment law.

 What is the curriculum like at St. Francis School of Law?

 Things are different for our upperclassmen.
 Our upper-level students enjoy a rotating schedule where professional skills alternate with core courses and electives.
-The second year begins with writing skills and substantive law review ahead of the California First Year Law Students Exam.
-The fourth year ends with general bar exam preparation.
 Every student’s class schedule varies.
 Many of the upper-level classes have practical skill exercises.
 Students may conduct the arbitration in a car accident case offered by the alternative dispute resolution courses.
 Or, students may draft a client partnership agreement in the business associations class.
 Many law schools teach the same doctrinal law classes, but most do not offer practical skills exercises to the degree that we do.
 And our students appreciate that difference.

 Is law school difficult?